mpal9000/jsig/README.md

  - default args `(myArray: []) => Any`.
 Default args are non trivial if we allow non-trivial defaults like objects, it also means we need to do javascript value inference in the type definition language to find the actual type of the signature
  - `Any`.
 One of the core principles of my type checker is correctness.
 Any place where `Any` is used we should use `mixed` instead.
 The type checker implements flow based restrictions and reflection to be able to operate on `mixed`.
  - `Symbol`.
 The typechecker is currently restricted to ES5 and does not know what a symbole is yet.
+ - `Predicate`.
+The Predicate type is not implemented for simplicity.
+It is just a function that returns a boolean.
+Currently the type checker has no special semantics for predicate style functions with respect to flow typing.
+ - Throwing functions like `(paramName: Type) => Type, throws: TypeError|DOMException`.
+Currently the type checker does not track throws vs not throws in the system.
+Punting on adding throwing syntax as part of function until we implement something for it.
+ - Dependencies like `signatureName() => Type, requires: functionA`.
+Dependencies have no semantics in the type checker. both dependencies and throws could be implemented as function meta data on the function AST.

 # progress ( 0.1.0 )